david-torres/scrapbots/README.md

 **Reassemble** [untested/work-in-progress]

 An active Droid can be installed as scrap for a Droid built in the same lane.
-For example, let's say you have an active Drone (4 cost Droid).
-You choose to Reassemble your Drone, placing a Sentinel face-down in its lane.
-Drone's scrap cost is now counted against Sentinel's.
-You install a Spare Parts to complete paying Sentinel's scrap cost and activate it.
+For example, you have an active Drone (4 cost Droid).
+You choose to Reassemble your Drone, placing a Sentinel (6 cost Droid) face-down in its lane.
+Sentinel now has Drone installed as scrap.
+You install a Spare Parts (2 cost scrap) to complete paying Sentinel's scrap cost and activate it.
 The scrap installed in Drone remains installed until Sentinel is destroyed.
+Any damage counters that were on the Droid before Reassembling are removed.

 **Swarm** [untested/work-in-progress]